New Lebanon in Columbia County, New York — The American Northeast (Mid-Atlantic)

 Kevin Fuerst, New Lebanon Town Historian

 Location.
-42° Touch for map.
+42° 28.749′ N, 73° 22.408′ W. Marker is in New Lebanon, New York, in Columbia County.
+Marker is on New York State Route 22, on the right when traveling south.
+Touch for map.
 Marker is in this post office area: New Lebanon NY 12125, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Town of New Lebanon War Memorial (about 700 feet away, measured in a direct line); Ezra Gates (approx. 3.1 miles away); Shaker Color (approx. 3.8 miles away in Massachusetts); Hancock Shaker Village: Powered by the Sun for Over 200 Years (approx. 3.8 miles away in Massachusetts); Hancock Shaker Village (approx. 3.8 miles away in Massachusetts); Glen Douglas Farm (approx. 3.9 miles away); Former Church (approx. 4.7 miles away); Stephentown War Memorial (approx. 4.8 miles away).
 Touch for a list and map of all markers in New Lebanon.

 Credits.
 This page was last revised on June 11, 2019.
-This page originally submitted on June 9, 2019, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 60 times since then.
+It was originally submitted on June 9, 2019, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 270 times since then and 15 times this year.
 Photos: 1, 2, 3, 4. submitted on June 9, 2019, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.